laboon/ebook/text/41_advanced_unit_testing.md

 Quack!
 ```

 Using this, you could add a way to manually test and call methods, by having the user enter a string and trying to call a method by that name on the object.
 We now have run-time control of what methods to call.
 This is very useful for metaprogramming and programmer interfaces such as REPLs (read-eval-print-loop systems, which let you enter some code, see the results, and repeat).
-Now that you understand reflection, some minor tweaks to our existing code and we can access and test them easily.
+Now that you understand reflection, some minor tweaks to our existing code and we can access and test private methods easily.

 You can't use the `getMethod()` or `getMethods()` methods, as they only return publicly available methods.
 Instead, you need to use either the `getDeclaredMethod()` or `getDeclaredMethods()` method.
 These have have two key differences from the `getMethod()`-style methods listed above: